 How long will whitewash last?

-This is just another reason why I love whitewash paint.
-If you take good care of the surface and area that it’s painted on, it’s going to last you for a really long time.
+This is just another reason why I love to whitewash a table with paint.
+If you take good care of the surface and area that it’s painted on, it’s going to last you for a really long time!

 Do you prime before whitewashing?

-This all just depends on how you want your washed wood furniture to look.
-If you want it to look rustic or to have that farmhouse feel, you really don’t have to add a primer.
-But if you’re wanting it to look more solid, then you could but it’s totally up to you.
+If you want your furniture to look rustic or have that farmhouse feel, you really don’t have to add a primer.
+Now, if you want a more solid and saturated color, then you should consider priming it.

 How do you get whitewash stains off the floor?

-If you find that you’ve dropped some of the paint on the floor during your project, there are ways that you can get it off without worry.
-Warm water and dish soap can help to get a lot of it off and if it lands on a hard surface, you just need to let it dry and scrape off or try and peel it off.
+If you find that you’ve dropped some of the paint on the floor during your project, there are ways that you can get the wood stain off without worry.
+Warm water and dish soap can help to get a lot of it off and if it lands on a hard surface, you just need to let it dry first and then gently scrape it off or try to peel it off.

 Whitewashing A Farmhouse Table In 30 Minutes